stylesuxx/Oversample/README.md

 ```
 The library provides getters and setters for resolution and prescaler.
 Please see the example on how to use them.

-## Does it work?
+## How does it compare?
 The first time I heard about it, it sounded a bit like magic, so I thought the only way for sure is to try it and compare.
-I would like to compare it to a **real** 12 and 16 Bit ADC, unfortunately I do not have any on hand at the moment and will aquire them with my next electronics order to provide proper comparison.
+I would like to compare it to a **real** 12 and 16 Bit ADC, unfortunately I do not have any on hand at the moment and will acquire them with my next electronics order to provide proper comparison.

 In the mean time I cam up with the following test setup to at least see how it compares to regular analog reads.